 THIRTEEN provides a comprehensive schedule of programs and online resources to help guide you along the election trail in August.

-Our trusted, in-depth, independent news and public affairs programs include series like Amanpour and Company, PBS NewsHour, PBS NewsHour Weekend, and Washington Week, as well as our award-winning local series like MetroFocus and NJTV News.
+Our trusted, in-depth, independent news and public affairs programs include Amanpour and Company, PBS NewsHour, PBS NewsHour Weekend, and Washington Week, as well as our award-winning local series like MetroFocus and NJTV News.
 Each offers thoughtful election coverage and investigative reports, news and analysis from multiple perspectives, and political stories of local and national interest.

 Every day of the week, THIRTEEN can help you stay up to date on election issues, whether you’re watching on-air, online, or on the go.